norlab/LIS-546-SPR2021/content/overview_and_intro.md

 **Accessibility**

 - I have turned Professor Weber's original course book into this website on his recommendation and with his permission.
-There will be minimal (but definitely some) material on the Canvas site.
+There will be minimal material on the Canvas site.
 I hope that this makes skimming and digesting the material much easier, and it provides a sustainable resource that you can return to at any time in the future (and is publicly accessible).
 The course content will remain accessible to you regardless of your being enrolled as a student at UW.

 - There will be a short and hopefully helpful lecture each week either recorded by Professor Weber or myself, but the majority of the substantive content is in the form of pages on this website and as links to articles and other websites.

 - On a week to week basis circumstances may change for how and when you are able to access course materials.
 I am attempting to provide PDFs or links to freely available web resources for all readings that are assigned.
 These will not require you to have any kind of remote VPN or UW affiliated credentials to access.
 If you cannot, for any reason, access course materials please be in touch and I will figure out a way to get the material to you.

-**Reduced workload and expectations for engagement**
+**Workload and Expectations for Engagement**

-- I will not use any form of participation in determining your final grade.
-It is unfortunate, but also unrealistic that we can engage in forum discussions the way that I typically design this course to run.
-We will still have that opportunity, but keep in mind that I do not expect that your weekly contribution nor will I calculate this into your final mark.
+- My expectations for you are that you engage with the content, meet with me regularly either individually or as a group, and keep me up-to-date on your progress.
+I know this may sound vague as a participation rubric, but If you meet these criteria you will receive full participation points.
+I will reach out to you if I am concerned about your level of participation.

 - The Protocol project that makes up a substantive amount of work at the conclusion of this quarter will have some examples from previous courses.
-I do not expect that you are striving to equal the depth or scope of content that student's in previous courses have had the freedom to execute.
-See my previous comment about relaxing expectations and demands of ourselves - this doesn't mean that we should give anything less than what we are capable  of- but our capabilities are, collectively, diminished this quarter.
+The pandemic may place barriers on equaling the depth or scope of content that student's in previous courses have had the freedom to accomplish.
+See my previous comment about relaxing expectations and demands of ourselves - this doesn't mean that we should give anything less than what we are capable of - but I understand the challenges we are all facing right now.

-**Maximum flexibility**
+**Maximum Flexibility**

 - Everything in this class is negotiable.
 That applies to grades, assignments, and any course policies.
 Be in touch when and where you need to negotiate any part of this course, and I can promise you I will be as flexible within the constraints of the University as is possible.